redox-os/book/src/ch08-07-build-phases.md

 5. Build the recipes.
 6. Package the recipes.
 7. Create the QEMU image and install the packages.

+### `make prefix`

+This command is used to download the build system toolchain, see its phases below:

+1. Download the Rust and GCC forks from the [CI server](https://static.redox-os.org/toolchain/) (if it's not present or you if you executed `rm -rf prefix` to fix issues).
+2. Build the `relibc` submodule.

 ### `make rebuild`